Ex-police chief admits to defection in China political scandal

 But "he conducted technical surveillance on many people many times without getting permission, or by falsifying permission," Yang said.
 "This gravely jeopardizes socialist law and violated legal rights of Chinese citizens."

-Wang, shown on state television looking relaxed during the hearing, was also charged with receiving some 3.05 million yuan (297,700 pounds) in unspecified "money and property" in return for securing benefits for unidentified people.
+Wang, shown on state television looking relaxed during the hearing, was also charged with receiving some 3.05 million yuan ($484,000) in unspecified "money and property" in return for securing benefits for unidentified people.
 Yang did not give details of the gifts or from whom Wang received them.

 Wang's trial was closely watched for any evidence that Bo had ordered Wang to cover up his wife's involvement in the murder -- a sign that Bo himself could be next to face trial.